 Customer service is usually the first place we contact if we need more information or perhaps make a complaint.
-This means that customer service is the main opportunity for service recovery: turning one scratch of customer experience into something great.
-So that the customer ends up feeling more satisfied after the company has solved the problem than if everything had gone as planned in the first place.
+This means that customer service is a great opportunity for creating an excellent customer experience.

-By contrast, many of our client companies continue to reach under 10s response times in live chat.
+Many of our client companies continue to reach under 10 second response times in live chat.
 From customer’s point of view, this means that with live chat there is basically no waiting time.
 Plus there is no need to switch to another device as you can just type the question while browsing on service provider’s website.
 It’s no wonder that millennials prefer live chat over other channels in their day-to-day communication.

 For many people, especially the younger generation, logging onto a computer and typing feels much more natural than picking up the phone and calling someone.
 Written communication has also other advantages, for example, it makes sharing and preserving documents easy.
 It also diminishes the opportunity to misinterpret when you don’t have to deal with disruptive background noise that makes e.g. understanding different accents more difficult.

 People who prefer phone support often argue that live chat feels less personal than actual conversation.
 Expressing emotions in written communication can, of course, be challenging but that doesn’t mean that it could not be done.

 For example, some simple key phrases like: “I can see your point” can help to show empathy and make you feel like a caring person you are.